 The number of warheads worldwide has actually decreased since the end of the Cold War ("East-West conflict").
-However, according to respected experts there are still some 15,400 nuclear warheads in the world, of which approximately 14,400 are in the possession of the United States and Russia.
+However, according to respected experts there are still some 14.465 nuclear warheads in the world, of which approximately 13.250 are in the possession of the United States and Russia.
 And each of these has many times the destructive power of the bombs dropped on Hiroshima and Nagasaki.
-The remaining 1,000 nuclear warheads are in France, the United Kingdom, China, Israel,

-India, Pakistan and North Korea.
-Currently the USA has about 1,920 "strategic" nuclear warheads (land- and sea-based intercontinental missiles and strategic bombers), and Russia approximately 1,600.
+The remaining 1.200 nuclear warheads are in France, the United Kingdom, China, Israel, India, Pakistan and North Korea.
+Currently the USA has about 1.750 "strategic" nuclear warheads (land- and sea-based intercontinental missiles and strategic bombers), and Russia approximately 1,600.
 The experts estimate that the USA has about 800 operational nuclear delivery systems, and Russia approximately 560.
-Even today, the USA and Russia each maintain a high number of nuclear warheads on high alert, ready for deployment.
+Even today, the USA, Russia France and the UK each maintain a high number (around 3.750) of nuclear warheads on high alert, ready for deployment.

 On April 8, 2010, in Prague, the US and Russian presidents signed the New START arms-reduction treaty setting seven-year targets (from ratification) for reducing the number of operational "strategic warheads" (i.e. those on land-based intercontinental missiles, nuclear submarines and strategic bombers) from 2,200 to 1,550 each and the number of operational "strategic" nuclear delivery systems (missiles and bombers) to 700 each.
 In addition, each country is allowed 100 delivery systems as a reserve.
 Non-strategic nuclear weapons are not covered by this agreement.
 The USA ratified the treaty on 22 December 2010 and Russia on 25 January 2011.
-Even after implementation of this START follow-up agreement, all life on Earth is still under immediate threat from the existing c.14,000 US and Russian nuclear warheads, of which 1,800 are on alert.
+Even after implementation of this START follow-up agreement, all life on Earth is still under immediate threat from the existing c.13.250 US and Russian nuclear warheads, of which 1,800 are on alert.
 Real disarmament would look very different!